NaitLee/Cat-Printer/README.md

 Copyright © 2021-2022 NaitLee Soft.
 Some rights reserved.

 See file `COPYING`, `LICENSE`, and detail of used JavaScript in file `www/jslicense.html`

+Particularly, `printer.py`, `server.py` and `main.js` are released under GNU GPL 3.
+Excluding contributions of other people (which probably have their own copyright) and possible third-party dependencies, all other parts are in Public Domain (CC0).

 --------